 The aim of Junior Herbalist Club (JHC) is to let children learn about the healing and medicinal plants all around them in a safe and supervised environment.
-This includes:

 - Identification of common herbs growing all around them

 - Safety – which herbs are safe to use and which are poisonous

 - Folklore – taught through stories and songs

 - How to use a variety of common herbs for first aid

 - How to make a variety of herbal preparations to keep and take home

 - Respect for all plants and their environment

 Children are the best students when it comes to plants.
 They have no prejudice against any of them (except for what we teach them), no preconceived notions of how a plant should work or how its medicine should heal.
 Just as we can accept an orange has lots of vitamin C, a banana is high in potassium, and beans contain protein, they can accept that peppermint is soothing to the stomach and comfrey can heal wounds and scars.
 And why not?
 They are all plants after all.
 Certainly if garden ‘vegetables’ can be nutritious and keep us healthy, so can herbs, weeds, and other plants.
 All plants have importance and value.

 Giving a good herbal foundation will stay with children for their lifetime.
 Knowledge is empowering.
 Even though the majority may not choose to become professional herbalists, they will have a solid foundation of herbal knowledge which they will one day be able to pass along to their friends, family, community, and children of their own.